nikolaswise/nikolas.ws/src/index.md

 template: index.html
 ---

-Nikolas Wise is an designer / developer of [objects and experiences](/projects).
-He specializes in design critique, systems thinking, and the interaction between classical techniques and contemporary technology.
-Occasionally he [writes](/texts)  about these things.
+Nikolas Wise is a [designer and developer](/projects) who specializes in design critique, systems thinking, and the interaction between classical techniques and contemporary technology.
+Occasionally he [writes words](/texts) about these topics.

 Nikolas [makes art](works.nikolas.ws) about geographic specificity, the weirdness of cities, and knowledge of place.